edgesh/Leptir/README.md

     public function pushTask(BaseTask $task, \DateTime $timeOfExecution = null, $priority)
 ```
 Method is used to push a new task into the queue.

+Every broker has couple of configuration options:
+- **priority** - priority level of the broker (lower number means higher priority)
+- **task_count_caching_time** - Amount of seconds broker will cache information about current number of tasks in the queue.
+Used to reduce number of request to database/SQS.

 #### MongoDB broker